-On the assets side of the balance sheet, the item "Property, plant and equipment" declined slightly to € 34.0 million (€ 36.3 million).
+On the assets side of the balance sheet, the item "Property, plant and equipment" declined slightly to \in 34.0 million (\in 36.3 million).
 This drop was essentially due to depreciation and amortisation expenses.
-Financial investments decreased to € 242.2 million (€ 258.0 million), largely influenced by a decline in shares in affiliated companies from € 248.0 million to € 232.3 million.
+Financial investments decreased to \in 242.2 million (\in 258.0 million), largely influenced by a decline in shares in affiliated companies from \in 248.0 million to \in 232.3 million.
 This is due to the merger of Schwarzer Familienholding GmbH with MLP SE.

-Receivables and other assets decreased to \in 34.9 million (\in 36.3 million).
-The receivables from affiliated companies included in this item also declined to \in 22.1 million (\in 24.1 million).
+Receivables and other assets decreased to \leqslant 34.9 million (\leqslant 36.3 million).
+The receivables from affiliated companies included in this item also declined to \leqslant 22.1 million (\leqslant 24.1 million).
 This increase is primarily attributable to receivables from subsidiaries of MLP SE, resulting from profit/loss transfer agreements in place with these companies.
-At \in 12.8 million, other assets were slightly above the previous year's level (\in 12.2 million).
+At \leqslant 12.8 million, other assets were slightly above the previous year's level (\leqslant 12.2 million).